-Other key factors that have augmented the demand for these sensors are advancements in sensor technologies, multiple channels of wireless communication and longer battery life of the wearables.
-These sensors have found major applications across the healthcare sector and are being implemented actively for different applications like monitoring heart rate, pulse, body temperature, calories burnt among various other parameters.
-Personalized and remote health monitoring has also impacted the market demand for these sensors with new forms of devices being commercialized or, are in the research and development phase.
-Even though, the demand for these sensors is growing exponentially; high power usage, privacy and security concerns are some of the factors restraining the market growth.
-Geographically, North America is expected to hold a major share owing to the early adoption of technology, and the highest health expenditure of the United States among all the developed regions of the world.
+Other key factors that have augmented the demand for these sensors are advancements in sensor technologies, multiple channels of wireless communication, and the longer battery life of wearables.
+These sensors have found major applications across the healthcare sector and are being implemented actively for different applications like monitoring heart rate, pulse, body temperature, and calories burnt, among various other parameters.
+Personalized and remote health monitoring has also impacted the market demand for these sensors, with new forms of devices being commercialized or being in the research and development phase.
+Even though, the demand for these sensors is growing exponentially; high power usage, privacy, and security concerns are some of the factors restraining the market’s growth.
+Geographically, North America is expected to hold a major share owing to the early adoption of technology, and the highest health expenditure of the United States among all the developed regions in the world.
 While the Asia Pacific region is expected to be the fastest-growing, this is due to the growing consumer electronics industry, especially in the emerging economies of India and China.

 The growing geriatric population coupled with the adoption of healthy aging is driving the growth of the global wearable sensors market in the forecast period.